 Online Returns – Fast & Easy

-An online self-service returns page is a must-have for a smooth customer experience in today’s digital-first world.
+An online self-service returns page is a must-have for ecommerce returns management and smooth customer experience.
 The returns page should make it easy for the customer to see how much will be returned for each item they’re returning and allow them to provide feedback on the reason for the return.
 This allows you to collect data for your teams on why the return was initiated (sizing issue, doesn’t match the description, etc.), while the customer feels heard airing any grievances.
 This return feedback can help you improve how you market products and prevent unnecessary returns in the future.
 (More on that later!)

 Omnichannel Returns – Drive Upsell Opportunity (BORIS)

-Did you know a quarter of US adults think the most frustrating part of the returns process is dropping their package off at a mail facility?
+Did you know a quarter of US adults find dropping off packages at a mail facility the most frustrating part of retail returns?
 If your customer is running errands near one of your stores, it might be easier for them to pop in and return the item in the store itself.
 In fact, 61% of online shoppers prefer to return their item in store (buy online, return in store or BORIS).

 While the customer is in the store, store associates can offer an exchange or upsell for a similar product that meets the customers’ needs.
 This is a win-win because no shipping costs are incurred, the sale is saved, and the customer is wow-ed by how well your brand understands them.